 Conservation work is an important and growing part of Greenaway Mosaics.
 Projects have included 16th century table tops, Florentine mosaics and marble artefacts.

-Thomas has recently completed the Coat of Arms for Richard III’s tombstone in Leicester Cathedral.
+Thomas completed the Coat of Arms for Richard III’s tombstone in Leicester Cathedral in March 2015.
 It has been a great privilege to work on this project alongside James Elliott and van Hayningen and Haward Architects.
 The shield is made up of 350 pieces of semi-precious stones.

 © Copyright Greenaway Mosaics 2016.
 All rights reserved.